The story of Mr Bill Wallace - J Ward's oldest inmate

 Wallace resided in Cell 1 which is the first cell on the right of the wing.
 Photo by Sarah @Living Life In Full Spectrum

 On his 100th birthday, the staff at J Ward gifted him a chess set as a gesture.
 He loved to play chess.
 The Chess board is still on display in the.
 J Ward museum.
 The general public soon got word that there was a 100 year old inmate at J Ward and quickly petitioned for his released.
 As he never went to court they wanted to prove his innocence.
-After 3 years the Government agreed but there was one catch.
+After 3 years the Government agreed to release him but there was one catch.
 Mr Wallace didn’t want to leave.
-His exact words were “Don’t be f***ing silly, I live here’.
+His exact words were quoted to be “Don’t be f***ing silly, I live here’.
 Realistically, Mr Wallace had lived there for almost 60 years.
 Where would he go?
 What kind of life could he even have?

 He was eventually moved to the geriatric ward at Aradale Lunatic Asylum which was J Ward’s sister where he eventually passed away at the age of 107 just one month short of his 108th birthday.